© Bill

 taught them to strip weapons whilst blindfolded

-nights.
-The woman in the compound who washed my
+couple of nights.
+The woman in the compound who

-Jungle greens in exchange for rations for her
+washed my Jungle greens in exchange for rations

-kids, would tell me to be careful, as some of
+for her kids, would tell me to be careful, as

-the blokes we took out on drill were sympathetic
+some of the blokes we took out on drill were

-to the VC.
-This same woman assured me that the
+sympathetic to the VC.
+This same woman assured

-phosphorous in tin cans, and could be spun in a
+had phosphorous in tin cans, and could be spun

-circular motion to identify the location of the
+in a circular motion to identify the location of

 protection from being mortared.
 She also claimed